Fast Find

 natural phenomenon has grown along the central California shore since 1990.

-Almost hunted to exctinction for their blubber in the last century, elephant seals began arriving two decades ago along a sandy beach abutting the Pacific Coast Highway.
+Almost hunted to extinction in the last century, elephant seals began arriving three decades ago along a sandy beach abutting the Pacific Coast Highway.

 Today, protected by naturalists and organizations such as Friends of the Elephant Seal, the rookery at Piedras Blancas Beach has became a welcome home to one of California's largest elephant seal populations.

-Now numbering into the thousands, they have become a spectacular open air tourist attraction and must-see stop for visitors making their way down the coast.
+Now numbering into the thousands, elephant seals have become a spectacular open air tourist attraction and must-see stop for visitors making their way down the coast.

 When to Go: The elephant seals can be visited from 8 am to sunset year round.
 Our visit occurred in October, when a population of young elephant seals was at its peak.